Advent calendar: The Nordic Julekalender/Julkalender

 In Denmark, Finland, Iceland, Norway and Sweden, there is a tradition of having a Julekalender (Swedish: Julkalender, Finnish: Joulukalenteri, Icelandic: Jóladagatal; the local word for a Yule—or Christmas—calendar) in the form of a television or radio show, starting on December 1 and ending on Christmas Eve (December 24).

 The first such show aired on radio in 1957 in the form of the Swedish radio series Barnens adventskalender.
 The first televised show of the genre aired in 1960 in the form of the Swedish program Titteliture.
 The first julekalender aired in Denmark was Historier fra hele verden in 1962.
 The televised julkalender or julekalendar has now extended into the other Nordic countries.
 In Finland, for example, the show is called Joulukalenteri.

 Over the years, there have been several kinds of julekalender.
 Some are directed at children, some at both children and adults, and some directed at adults alone.
 There is a Julkalender radio show in Sweden, which airs in the days leading up to Christmas.
 A classic example of a julekalender enjoyed by children, as well as adults, if purely for nostalgic reasons, is the 1979 Norwegian television show Jul i Skomakergata.
 Another is the 1990 Icelandic television show Á baðkari til Betlehem.

+Commercial Product Advent Calendars

+In recent years, manufacturers have adopted advent calendar formats to promote their products, resulting in hundreds of advent calendars which include small versions of their products which have proven very popular with consumers.

+The contents range from simple little toys, or foodstuffs like miniature jars of jam, to luxury beauty products and fragrances, with packaging which retains holiday themes and usually the opening of a panel or a door, but generally omits strongly religious references.